kentontroy/cloudera-kafka-sasl-ssl-example/README.md

 21/10/19 20:29:22 WARN kerberos.KerberosLogin: [Principal=kafka/kafka.cdp.cloudera.com@CLOUDERA.COM]: TGT renewal thread has been interrupted and will exit.

 ```
-Step 1 <br>
+### Step 1
-For each Kafka broker generate a public/private key pair and certificatek, persisted in a keystore <br>
+For each Kafka broker, generate a public/private key pair and certificate persisted in a keystore <br>
 The CN should be the FQDN for each broker
 ```
 keytool -keystore kafka.server.keystore.jks -alias kafka.cdp.cloudera.com -keyalg RSA -genkey